 - Consider tinting your front windows to block excess sunlight.

-Call Sam & Ash, LLP to Know Your Rights
+Call Sam & Ash Injury Law to Know Your Rights

-When someone crashes in to your car and blames it on the sun, get a second opinion.
-Call Sam & Ash, LLP to find out if your accident should be compensated.
+When someone crashes into your car and blames it on the sun, get a second opinion.
+Call Sam & Ash Injury Law to find out if your accident should be compensated.
 We’ll be available even after the sun sets for a free consultation.
 Speak with a personal injury professional now at 1 (800) 304-2000.